aaaasmile/MP3-YX5300/README.md

 and so on.
 Usually you do not have mp3 files with such names, so I have created another project to rename my mp3 files.
 See the https://github.com/aaaasmile/rename-file.

+## Update the SD Card
+Use rename-file tool for preparing file names.
+Then add files into the sd card, for example a new folder.
+Then change information inside the file synch-card-data.inc.

 ## Motivation
 At first there are no clear reason why I should build such a fat mp3 player when an Ipod is ready to use, supported by my car and much more smaller.